moryba/Women-in-Computer-Programming/README.md

 # 5.Result

+Thank to this analysis I observed not only that the number of women in Computer Progrogramming is very low, but I also discover that and only women who are super qualified(i.e. they have a bachelor's degree, a master's degree or a PhD) try to take part in this field.
+That means there are a huge number of women who don't know this world because of cultural stereotype and exclusion.

-The main findings of the code can be found at the post available
+The main findings of the code can be found at the post available [here.]()

-# License
+# 6. License

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the following link available [here](https://insights.stackoverflow.com/survey).